InvoxiPlayGames/tmdparse/README.md

 These tools are licensed under the MIT license.

-This project uses [tiny-AES-c](https://github.com/kokke/tiny-AES-c), licensed under MIT.
+This project uses [tiny-AES-c](https://github.com/kokke/tiny-AES-c), under public domain.